APTEmulations/PublicLibrary/AtomicRedTeamPlans/RedCanary2022Report/README.md

 Be sure to check out the main read.me for more resources.
 <br> It is our goal to maintain accuracy, credit authors, and serve the public.
-<br> If you find any mistakes or have suggestions for this library entry, please contact us on twitter @AptEmulations.
+<br> If you find any mistakes or have suggestions for this library entry, please contact us on twitter @DLLpwns.
 Take care.
--DFIRSEC Team.